HKUST-KnowComp/FMG/README.md

 # FMG
-The code KDD17 paper "[Meta-Graph Based Recommendation Fusion over Heterogeneous Information Networks](http://www.cse.ust.hk/~hzhaoaf/data/kdd17-paper.pdf)"
+The code KDD17 paper "[Meta-Graph Based Recommendation Fusion over Heterogeneous Information Networks](http://www.cse.ust.hk/~hzhaoaf/data/kdd17-paper.pdf)" and Arvix preprint "Learning with Heterogeneous Side Information Fusion for Recommender Systems (https://arxiv.org/pdf/1801.02411.pdf)"

 Readers are welcomed to fork this repository to reproduce the experiments and follow our work.
 Please kindly cite our paper